 What is a museum?
 Although there are varying answers, in general a museum is an organization committed to public service, education and inclusion grounded in stewardship and scholarship.
 The Institute of Museum and Library Services (IMLS), a federal agency, defines a museum as a public or private nonprofit agency or institution organized on a permanent basis for essentially educational or aesthetic purposes, which, utilizing a professional staff, owns or utilizes tangible objects, cares for them and exhibits them to the public on a regular basis.
-Definitions of museums from other professional organizations can be procured from the American Alliance of Museums.
-The accepted definition of a museum by the Oklahoma Museums Association is: A museum as recognized by the Oklahoma Museums Association, is defined as an organization which uses a professional staff or the equivalent, whether paid or unpaid, that is primarily engaged in the acquisition, care and exhibition to the public of objects or interactive displays/exhibits owned or used by the institution.
+The accepted definition of a museum by the Oklahoma Museums Association follows, a museum as recognized by the Oklahoma Museums Association, is defined as an organization which uses a professional staff or the equivalent, whether paid or unpaid, that is primarily engaged in the acquisition, care and exhibition to the public of objects or interactive displays/exhibits owned or used by the institution.
 Further, a museum is understood to possess a variety of the following characteristics: 1) is organized on a permanent or regular basis for essentially educational and/or aesthetic purposes; 2) owns or uses tangible objects, either animate or inanimate; 3) cares for these objects; and 4) exhibits these objects to the general public on a regular basis at or in a facility which it owns or operates; 5) provides educational and cultural programming.

 Starting a 501c3 nonprofit organization: Instructions, Suggestions & Examples From the Oklahoma Center for Nonprofits